Nico-B-11/EDA-Video-game-sales/README.md

-# EDA-Video-game-sales
+### EDA-Video-game-sales
-Data analysis on the dataset video game sales.

 Hi,

 this is my first data analysis project.
-The dataset is from Kaggle: https://www.kaggle.com/datasets/gregorut/videogamesales
+The dataset is from Kaggle: [Video game sales](https://www.kaggle.com/datasets/gregorut/videogamesales)

 I tried to answer the following questions: